 A pre-policy medical examination or check-up is a battery of tests and procedures that the prospective policyholder is required to undergo before the policy is accepted by the insurance company and health cover extended to him/her.
 These tests are required if the policyholder is above 40 or 45 years of age, so that the insurer is aware of the policyholder’s current medical fitness and if there are any pre-existing medical conditions.

 Another reason for the pre-policy check-ups could be if the policyholder chooses a Sum Assured above the average amount, thereby increasing the risk of the insurer.
-Policyholders who opt for health cover above Rs.10 lakhs are generally required to undergo a battery of medical tests before the health cover is extended to them.
+Policyholders who opt for health cover above Rs.10 lakhs are generally required to undergo a battery of medical tests before is extended to them.

 Why is a Pre Policy Medical Test Important?